S1SYPHOS/Jekyll-Susy-Starter-Kit/README.md

 - Install [Bundler](http://bundler.io/): `gem install bundler`

 ## The Dependencies
-- Install dependencies:
+Now it's time to install the project's dependencies:
-  - NPM: `npm cache clean` then `npm install`
+- NPM: `npm cache clean && npm install`
 - Bower: `bower install`
 - Bundler: `bundle install`

 ## The Grunt
-... to be continued ...
+Everything's ready to get started right away - here's my Grunt workflow:
+- `grunt dev`: Compiles SASS, builds the site and opens it in the default browser, watches for changes and injects them right away.
+- `grunt prod`: Builds a bleeding edge website into the `build` directory.
+- `grunt check`: Checks code quality of SASS and JS files and also for outdated packages.

+## Special Thanks
+I'd like to thank everybody that's making great software - you people are awesome.